In this article

 4. Lack of standards

 Different platforms often use different data formats, auth methods (OAuth, API keys, etc.), and business logic.
+This becomes especially complex when security-sensitive tools like an IT password manager are involved, where inconsistent authentication handling can create both technical and compliance risks.
 In this case, creating a smooth integration across such varied systems requires custom development and can lead to inconsistencies.

 6. Security & compliance risks